 In each of the previous ACA audits, Staff presented a Kansas retail all-in fuel or total ECA cost calculation.
 The calculation includes the production fuel costs, purchased power expense, emission allowances, less revenues generated from its SPP IM activity, which is then, apportioned to Kansas based on delivered MWh.
 Staff used the metric for performance tracking to guide discovery requests and determine underlying trends or cost drivers that impact market performance.
 Outside factors, such as SPP wholesale energy prices and Kansas demand for energy, can drive changes in the total ECA costs passed on to its Kansas-jurisdictional ratepayers.
-For the 2019 ACA year, Empire's ECA eligible costs (apportioned to Kansas) totaled \$5,625,083, which represented a year-over-year increase of \$269,576 or 5.03%.
-During this period, Empire's total KWh delivered to Kansas decreased by 0.8%.
-The total Kansas fuel and purchased power per kWh totaled \$0.02418, which represented a year-over-year increase of 5.86%.
+For the 2020 ACA year, Empire's ECA eligible costs (apportioned to Kansas) totaled \$4,867,927, which represented a year-over-year reduction of \$757,156 or 13.46%.
+During this period, Empire's total kWh delivered to Kansas totaled 218,926,941 kWh, which equated to a reduction of 5.89% year-over-year.
+The total Kansas fuel and purchased power per kWh totaled \$0.02224, which represented a year-over-year decline of 8.05%.

-Staff issued discovery requests asking Empire to provide a cost analysis and discuss drivers for the year-over-year increase.
+Staff issued discovery requests asking Empire to provide a cost analysis and discuss drivers for the year-over-year decrease.
 In its confidential response to KCC Data Request No. 25, Empire provided a narrative, supporting workpapers, and management reports that analyzed the cost drivers of the ACA calculation.
 Due to the competitive nature of the market data, Staff will provide a confidential analysis section discussing the cost drivers of the ACA below.

-Historically, SPP wholesale energy prices are indirectly tied to changes in the regional natural gas markets.7 In its Annual State of the Market Report for 2019, the MMU explained that the average cost for natural gas (indexed at the Panhandle Eastern Pipeline market hub) totaled \$1.93/MMBtu in 2019, down \$0.66/MMBtu from 2018.8 For 2019, SPP's day-ahead prices averaged \$22.04/MWh, down about 12 percent year-over-year, and real-time prices averaged \$20.84/MWh, down about 15 percent year-over-year.9 In addition to the decline in natural gas prices, the MMU noted that wind generation as percent of load increased steadily year-over-year, driving up the percentage of intervals with negative prices in both the DA and RTBM.10 In 2019, the day-ahead market resulted in negative pricing in slightly less than two percent of all asset owner intervals, which is up from one percent in 2018.11 The RTBM market experienced an increase in negative pricing intervals from just over three percent of all market intervals in 2018 to just under seven percent in 2019.12 These market factors are consistent with the analysis presented by Empire.
+SPP wholesale energy prices are indirectly tied to changes in the regional natural gas markets.7 In its Annual State of the Market Report for 2020, the MMU explained that the average cost for natural gas (indexed at the Panhandle Eastern Pipeline market hub) totaled \$1.72/MMBtu in 2020, down \$0.21/MMBtu or 10.9% from 2019.8 For 2020, SPP's day-ahead prices averaged \$17.69/MWh, down about 20 percent year-over-year, and real-time prices averaged \$16.62/MWh, down about 20 percent year-over-year.9 In addition to the decline in natural gas prices in 2020, load saw a three percent reduction from 2020, pushing down supply offer curves and causing wind to be the predominant source of generation for several hours during the year.
+This reduction in energy consumption was affected by the pandemic-related slowdown of economic activity.
+This was coupled with wind generation as a percentage of load increasing steadily year over year, driving up the percentages of intervals with negative prices in both the DA and RTBM.10 In 2020, the day-ahead market resulted in negative pricing just over four and a half percent of all asset owner intervals, which is up from two percent in 2019.11 The RTBM market experienced an increase in negative pricing intervals from just under seven percent in 2019 to just under eleven percent in 2020.12 These market factors are consistent with the analysis presented by Empire.